Councilwoman Suzanne Klapp

 She and her husband Tim continue to pursue several entrepreneurial interests.

-Vice Mayor Klapp is active in the Scottsdale Area Chamber of Commerce, Rotary Club of Pinnacle Peak, Women of Scottsdale, and Legislative District 8 Republican Committee.
+Councilwoman Klapp is active in the Scottsdale Area Chamber of Commerce, Rotary Club of Pinnacle Peak, Women of Scottsdale, and Legislative District 8 Republican Committee.
 She is a graduate of Valley Leadership and is on the Advisory Board of Scottsdale Leadership.
-Vice Mayor Klapp serves on the MAG Domestic Violence Council and the City Council’s Audit Subcommittee.
+Councilwoman Klapp serves on the MAG Domestic Violence Council and the City Council’s Audit Subcommittee.